 Even when a study has been approved by a research ethics committee or institutional review board, editors may be worried about the ethics of the work.
 Editors may then ask authors for more detailed information and ask them how they justified the ethical and moral basis of the work.
 Editors may also ask authors to provide the contact details of the research ethics committee that reviewed the work, so that the journal can request further information and justification from that committee.
 For studies that have not been reviewed by research ethics committees or institutional review boards editors may ask authors to explain what ethical issues they considered and how they justified their work.

-Editors may ask other editorial colleagues to evaluate the ethical aspects of an article, the authors’ comments, and the response of the relevant research ethics committee to the BMJ’s queries about ethics approval.
-This consultation may be informal, between the BMJ’s editors, or more formal, through seeking the advice of the BMJ’s ethics committee or the Committee on Publication Ethics (COPE).
-Problems referred to COPE or the BMJ ethics committee will be considered as anonymised summaries of the relevant articles, written by the editors concerned.
+Editors may ask other editorial colleagues to evaluate the ethical aspects of an article, the authors’ comments, and the response of the relevant research ethics committee to The BMJ’s queries about ethics approval.
+This consultation may be informal, between The BMJ’s editors, or more formal, through seeking the advice of The BMJ’s ethics committee or the Committee on Publication Ethics (COPE).
+Problems referred to COPE or The BMJ's ethics committee will be considered as anonymised summaries of the relevant articles, written by the editors concerned.

 What happens when The BMJ considers a study to be unethical?
 We believe that editors have a duty to take on issues of unethical audit or research, not to seek punishment for the authors, but to prevent unethical practice and to protect patients.